LukeCarrier/moodle-ubiquitous/docs/using/in-development.md

 # Then converge the rest of the machines
 $ vagrant ssh --command 'sudo salt '*' state.apply'
 ```

-The above may take some time to complete.
-Then, the following should become available:
+The above may take some time to complete; and can time out "Minion did not return.
+[No response]" while the minion is still configuring.
+Re-try, or alternatively, perform manually for a specific minion:
+$ vagrant ssh app-debug-1 --command 'sudo salt-call state.apply'

+Afterwards, the following should become available:

 * [Moodle](http://192.168.120.50/) - your development environment
 * [Behat instance](http://192.168.120.50/behat/) - your development environment's Behat `wwwroot`